JONSASSE/432-2018/slides/class06/README.md

 1. Please don't forget to complete [Homework 2](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw2) by 1 PM Friday.

 2. There is a minute paper Google Form for you to complete after Class 06.
-Please complete it by 10 AM Monday 2018-02-05.
+    - Please accomplish this task by 10 AM Monday 2018-02-05.
+Thank you, in advance.

 3. I've decided not to discuss stepwise regression any further today, but you can read about it further in the [Class Notes](https://thomaselove.github.io/432-notes/), Chapter 7.